 In 2011 PCAT gave a grant to Kisesini self-help groups for 16,000 sisal plants for five women’s groups who are members of Machakos District Co-operative Union.
 The sisal will be used to make sacks as well as baskets.
 Sales of the baskets (called kiondos) provides additional income for families whose only other source of income is subsistence farming.
 More recently in 2018 a grant was given for equipment used for dyeing the sisal.

 In 2014 PCAT provided small grants to a number of local self-help groups for the purchase of chickens.
 The chickens are used for breeding as well as egg production – the chicks were then supplied to members of the group who had not benefitted from the original allocation.

-A second grant was subsequently provided to the Joy Women’s Group to develop a pig rearing project.
+Another grant has been provided to the Joy Women’s Group to develop a pig rearing project.
 Each member of the group was provided with two pigs for breeding.
 Members of the group will use the additional income gained from selling any young pigs to meet essential daily living costs and the cost of school fees.